poult-lab/daily-word/english_words_ learning.md

 [v] She propped herself up on one elbow.

 "to support an object by leaning it against sth, or putting sth under it etc.; to support a person in the same way"

-10.limb /lɪm/

-[n] an artificial limb.

-"an arm or a leg; a similar part of an animal, such as a wing"